Let him kiss me with the kisses of his mouth! For your love is better than wine, your anointing oils are fragrant, your name is perfume poured out.

 Well, we don’t get to read that in church very often!

 Now we weren’t able to read all of the Song of Songs together this morning, but if you were to go home and read the whole poem, it would give you a picture of the relationship between two people, images which reveal not just the joy, but also the struggles, the longing, the heart-break and the complexity of this relationship which we call love.
 Three times in the text, the woman warns her female companions not to awaken or arouse love until it’s ready.
-Love is sacred, beautiful, mysterious; but it’s not to be treated lightly or frivolously.
+Love is sacred, beautiful, and mysterious; but it’s not to be treated lightly or frivolously.

 As part of my reading on the Song of Songs I came across an article by a scholar named Nickolas Hiemstra, and he made the point that we don’t always get this sense of the sacred and spiritual nature of love in our everyday conversations.
-In the English language especially, we’re pretty cavalier with the way we use the word love.
+In the English language especially, we’re pretty cavalier about the way we use the word love.
 I love my school, I love my new shirt, I love my wife and I love to eat hamburgers.
 You can see perhaps how it is that when we use the word love so freely, it can lose some of its meaning.

 But their relationship blossoms beyond friendship into another Hebrew word for love which is “ahavah”.
 Ahavah is the love of deep affection where both your mind and your heart yearn to be with the other.
 It is loving with all your heart, with all your soul, all your mind and all your strength.
 It is the love of the will, a passion which becomes a commitment which becomes a decision to join your life to the life of another.
 The root word in Hebrew of ahavah is the word for “I give”.
 Ahavah then is love as giving, as a mutual giving of one’s self to the other.
 In the Song of Songs, ahavah is portrayed as strength and endurance: “Its flashes are flashes of fire, a raging flame.
 Many waters cannot quench ahavah, neither can floods drown it.”